 - 1/4 tsp salt

-- 3/4 cup butternut squash puree (recipe for making the puree here)
+- 3/4 cup butternut squash (or pumpkin, pureed)

-- 1/2 firm extra-firm tofu blended into a smooth mixture with 1/4 cup of nondairy milk
+- 1/2 extra firm tofu (blended into a smooth mixture with 1/4 cup of nondairy milk

-- Mix together the flour, baking powder, baking soda and salt in a large bowl.
+- Blend the tofu and nondairy milk and set aside.
+Mix together the flour, baking powder, baking soda and salt in a large bowl.

 - In another bowl, mix the butternut squash puree, blended tofu, flax meal, oil, and sugar.